aws-samples/aws-cdk-for-discourse/README.md

     3. DISCOURSE_ADMIN_EMAIL - The email address for the initial admin user
     4. DISCOURSE_ADMIN_PASSWORD - The password for the initial admin user
     5. DISCOURSE_ADMIN_USERNAME - The username for the initial discourse user
-        1. Note this is a discourse login and not linked to cognito.
-This is required when setting up discourse
+        1. Note this is a discourse login and is not linked to cognito.
 3. Edit the cdk-command.sh with information required
     1. CDK_DEPLOY_DISCOURSE_ACCOUNT - The AWS account used for this deployment
     2. CDK_DEPLOY_DISCOURSE_REGION - The AWS region used for this deployment
     3. CDK_DEPLOY_DISCOURSE_STACK_ID - The stack id can be modified to allow for CI/CD and multiple different deployments.
-If not value is set the default value of 'Discourse' is used.
+If no value is set the default value of 'Discourse' is used.
     4. CDK_DEPLOY_DISCOURSE_HOSTED_ZONE_ID - The Route 53 hosted zone id
     5. CDK_DEPLOY_DISCOURSE_HOSTED_ZONE_NAME - The Route 53 hosted zone name
     6. CDK_DEPLOY_DISCOURSE_DOMAIN_NAME - The domain name to use for this instance of discourse for example 'discourse.example.com'
     7. CDK_DEPLOY_DISCOURSE_SES_SMTP_DOMAIN_NAME - The domain name to use for SES SMTP emails
     8. CDK_DEPLOY_DISCOURSE_NOTIFICATION_EMAIL - The email address for outbound notification emails from the Discourse system
-    9. CDK_DEPLOY_DISCOURSE_DEVELOPER_EMAILS - details
+    9. CDK_DEPLOY_DISCOURSE_DEVELOPER_EMAILS - A list of admin account email addresses separated by commas
-    10. CDK_DEPLOY_DISCOURSE_COGNITO_AUTH_SUB_DOMAIN_NAME - details
+    10. CDK_DEPLOY_DISCOURSE_COGNITO_AUTH_SUB_DOMAIN_NAME - [Amazon Cognito domain for the hosted UI](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-assign-domain-prefix.html#cognito-user-pools-assign-domain-prefix-step-1)
     11. CDK_DEPLOY_DISCOURSE_SETTINGS_SECRET_ARN - 'arn:aws:secretsmanager:{region}:{account}:secret:{secret}
     12. CDK_DEPLOY_DISCOURSE_CIDR - The CIDR block to use when creating the VPC
     13. CDK_DEPLOY_DISCOURSE_CLOUDFRONT_ALB_HEADER_CHECK_HEADER - This header name is used to [restrict access](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/restrict-access-to-load-balancer.html) to the ALB from just CloudFront.
 If this environment variable is not found a default value of 'X-Discourse-ALB-Check' is used.